 Great Lakes provides the following types of services to its customers-

-Guide the borrowers to qualify for loan forgiveness programs and payments.
+Guiding the borrowers to qualify for loan forgiveness programs and payments

-Great Lakes provides the following repayment options to borrowers of federal loans which they can choose from to make debt payments-
+Great Lakes provides the following repayment options to borrowers of Federal loans which they can choose from to make debt repayments.

 1. Income-Driven Repayment (IDR) Plan

 IDR plan are of 4 types which the borrower can choose from to make payments-

 Income-Contingent Repayment Plan

 2. Standard Repayment Plan - This plan is made available by the federal government for the loan borrowers automatically if you do not choose an alternative.
 It has a repayment term of 10 years in which you have to make fixed monthly payments throughout the life of the loan.

 Great Lakes have different repayment options for private loan borrowers depending on the lender.
 Contact your lender if you want to know about the options available to you.

 They might offer plans similar to what the federal government offers but keep in mind that there are other benefits that are provided for federal loan borrowers which private loans are deprived of.